rahilsai/microswimmer-model/README.md

 The same as angle capped model except yhere is no limit to the value the delay time tau can be.

-I believe this does not work as this chooses a delay time, then it does a normal run and then flips at the delay time, then this
+I believe this does not work as when choosing a delay time, this is assuming that the rate is constant throughout that run between the time sampled and tumble delay time tau

-I have tried different parameters and attempted it to force
+I have tried different parameters and attempted it to force it to no avail

-- continuous_memory
+### weighted_memory_model
-this is the main model where i suppose that the levels of the phosphorolated proteins dissipate exponentially
+The main model where I assume the levels of the phosphorolated proteins to dissipate exponentially.
+This assumption is used in choosing the weighting,as here I use an exponential decay weighting where older values are weighted less.
+I also take a baseline value as the "old concentration", simply the oldest value, and take the difference with the current weighted memory average to get the tumble rate.
+I take the time of adaption to be about 200 dt (sub timesteps), so the oldest value is 200 steps behind.

 ## Plots/figure methods
 Normal model with no run and tumble: